-‘American Idol’ Canceled After This Season For Disastrously Low Ratings
+‘American Idol’ Reportedly To Be Canceled After This Season For Disastrously Low Ratings

-American Idol will be canceled after the end of this season due to low ratings, an anonymous source tells Radar Online.
+American Idol will be reportedly canceled after the end of this season due to low ratings, an anonymous source tells Radar Online.

-The show, once a ratings juggernaut, has been a dud for ABC ever since the network picked it up two seasons ago, after 15-year stint on Fox.
+The show, once a ratings juggernaut, has been a dud for ABC ever since the network picked it up two seasons ago, after a 15-year stint on Fox.
 ABC had hoped to revive the show, which, for a few seasons when it was on Fox, was the dominant ratings-grabber on network TV.
-However, nothing lasts forever, and after the novelty wore off, and an ever-changing series of judges changed seats, Fox handed the show off to ABC.
+However, nothing lasts forever, and after the novelty wore off, with an ever-changing series of judges coming and going, Fox handed the show off to ABC.

 Unfortunately for the network, changing owners did nothing to revive the once-great competition show.
-That became apparent on the Disney song night, when the show brought in only five million viewers, a record low for the show on either Fox or ABC.
+That became apparent on the Disney song night when the show brought in only 5 million viewers, a record low for the show on either Fox or ABC.

-Not for nothing, Radar Online‘s assessment of the direness of American Idol’s ratings contrast with that of TV By The Numbers, which says that American Idol was in second place in its 8:00 p.m. time slot on Sunday night, with 6.42 million viewers, behind CBS’ Motown special.
+Radar Online‘s assessment of the direness of American Idol‘s ratings contrasts with that of TV By The Numbers, which says that American Idol was in second place in its 8 p.m. time slot on Sunday night, with 6.42 million viewers, behind CBS’ Motown special.

 Regardless of whose numbers are correct, they’re dismal enough that ABC is planning to wash its hands of the show, says a source.